 Unlike a typical virus, the keto flu doesn’t mean that you are contagious.
 However, the symptoms of the keto flu can be similar to that of the common cold.
 This makes it easy to confuse the two.

-The keto flu refers to the changes your body experiences as a result of such a drastic dietary change.
+The keto flu refers to the changes your body experiences as a result of such a drastic dietary change (a significant reduction in carbohydrate intake).
 These changes take place at a cellular and metabolic level as your body begins the process of switching its fuel source from glucose to fat.

 The symptoms you feel from the low-carb flu is your body’s way of telling you that something is changing internally, and it’s not always a welcome change at first.
 But trust us, it gets a lot better once your body is fully fat-adapted!